gregogalante/evnt/README.md

   to_validate_params do
     # check params presence
-    stop 'User should be present' if params[:user_id].blank? stop 'Product should be present' if params[:product_id].blank? stop 'Quantity should be present' if params[:quantity].blank?
+    err 'User should be present' if params[:user_id].blank? err 'Product should be present' if params[:product_id].blank? err 'Quantity should be present' if params[:quantity].blank? end

-    # check quantity is valid
-    stop 'Quantity should be positive' if params[:quantity] < 1
-  end

   to_validate_logic do